vidarshan/countries-io/README.md

 # Introduction

-- This project serves the purpose of providing advanced data on a specific country declared legally.
+- This project serves the purpose of providing basic to advanced data on a specific country declared legally.
 - Currently, this application can fetech and provide details on over 250 countries.
 - This project was generated with `create-react-app`.
 - The design is based on Ant Design.